jqueryscript/ChatGPT-Resources/README.md

 - [ChatGPT_production](https://github.com/sorrge/ChatGPT_production) - Minesweeper game made with ChatGPT.
 - [Quest](https://github.com/farrael004/Quest) - This is a web app that integrates GPT-3 with google searches.
 - [chatgpt-clone](https://github.com/afizs/chatgpt-clone) - Build Your own ChatGPT with OpenAI API and Streamlit.
+- [ChatGPT-macOS](https://github.com/sourcelocation/ChatGPT-macOS) - Interact with ChatGPT from your macOS Menu Bar.

 ## CLI